notcr0w/CodeSnip/README.md

 `CodeSnip` is a minimalist command-line tool for managing and reusing code snippets and templates.
 Snippets are stored in plain-text files, each containing multiple templates, and can be inserted or extracted from your source code files with simple commands.

+I noticed that I often reuse boilerplate or code blocks across projects and assignments, and wanted a simple, convenient tool to manage and inject these snippets directly into my code while working.
+So I created CodeSnip to help streamline my development process.
+I hope others find it useful in their own workflows as well.

 ---

 ## Features